be5invis/Iosevka/README.md

 * `italic='<styles>'`, styles for italics only.
 * `oblique='<styles>'`, styles for obliques only.

+You can also customize the font family:

+* `family='<Font Family>'`, for a customized font family name.

-You can add arbitary styles for these variables, for example, `make custom-config upright='v-l-zshaped v-i-zshaped' && make custom` will create a variant with Z-shaped letter `l` and `i` for uprights.
+You can add arbitary styles for these variables, for example, `make custom-config upright='v-l-zshaped v-i-zshaped' family='Iosevka X' && make custom` will create a variant with Z-shaped letter `l` and `i` for uprights, and it would be named as '`Iosevka X`' after installation.

 The current available styles are: